 There is finance available for non-rent producing properties and this takes the form of a renovation mortgage, which is usually some type of Bridging Loan.
 Bridging Finance, or Bridging Loans as they are sometimes called, is used by borrowers who want to bring dilapidated or uninhabitable properties back to use and can be a very useful tool.
 This type of lending is not cheap, but it enables a property investor to do something that could not ordinarily be done.
 In most cases, due to the level of work required on such properties, the investor ends up with a better return than the cost of the bridging finance, which is a good financial strategy.

 In the case of properties requiring only very minor work, however, using Bridging Finance to get them into a rent producing state can cost more than any gains made.

 Wouldn’t it be nice if there was an easy way to buy a property that needed a little bit of work done to it without having to resort to bridging finance?

 Well, you will be pleased to know we have found a product that can do just that.
 It is termed a “Light Refurbishment Mortgage”.
 It is not for major refurbishments, just for “tired” properties in need of some TLC before they can be used as holiday lets.

 We have put together some bullet points below in order to assist you in understanding the limitations of the product right from the start:

-If you are looking to purchase a holiday let property that you believe is in need of a light refurbishment based on the bullet points above, make us your first call.
+If you are looking to purchase a holiday let property that you believe is in need of a light refurbishment, make us your first call.